Why Do Dogs Shake? How to Tell When It’s Not Just a Happy Dance

 Mites are treatable with over-the-counter medication that involves regularly pouring an ear solution into your dog’s ear canals.
 Make an appointment with your veterinarian if the mites and head-shaking persist.

-Dogs also shake their heads when getting up or wrapping up a stretch.
+Dogs shake their heads when getting up or wrapping up a stretch.
 The stretch-and-shake move is an instinctive dog behavior to ensure they are limber and ready to take on the day.
 Dogs will typically only shake their heads once or twice when stretching.
 In contrast, dogs who have an ear infection will shake their heads often throughout the day due to the irritation.

-Why do dogs shiver?
-They might be too cold in the winter months, or the shivering could be a result of having ingested a poisonous substance.
+Dogs shiver because they might be too cold in the winter months, or the shivering could be a result of having ingested a poisonous substance.
 There are a number of toxins and poisons that cause shivering or muscle tremors in dogs.

 Items that are toxic to dogs include poisonous plants, pesticides, onions, and xylitol, the sugar substitute found in many chewing gums and peanut butters.
 Remember to always read the ingredient list on any human food you are thinking of sharing with your dog.

 If you think your dog has swallowed a potentially poisonous substance, call the Animal Poison Control Center as soon as possible at (888) 426-4435.
-They are available 24 hours a day, 365 days a year.